wassupluke/Launcher/docs/settings.md

     - Requires excessive privileges.
     - μLauncher will use those privileges *only* for locking the screen.
-    - As a rule of thumb, it is [not recommended](https://android.stackexchange.com/questions/248171/is-it-safe-to-give-accessibility-permission-to-an-app) to grant access to accessibility services on a random app.
-Always review the [source code](https://github.com/jrpie/Launcher) before granting accessibility permissions so you familiarize yourself with what the code might do.
+    - As a rule of thumb, it is [not recommended](https://android.stackexchange.com/questions/248171/is-it-safe-to-give-accessibility-permission-to-an-app) to grant access to accessibility services to a random app.
+Always review the [source code](https://github.com/jrpie/Launcher) before granting accessibility permissions so you can familiarize yourself with what the code might do.
     - On some devices, the start-up PIN will no longer be used for encrypting data after activating an accessibility service.
     - This can be [reactivated](https://issuetracker.google.com/issues/37010136#comment36) afterwards.